-I'm a learning scientist bridging theory and practice to build stronger education institutions and support equitable social futures for young people in the face of an evolving digital world.
+I’m a learning scientist focused on building stronger, more equitable education institutions as they adapt to an evolving digital world.
 I engage in scholarly research, as well as organizational consulting and technical assistance.

 I specialize in the intersection of three areas:

 digital culture and learning

 organizational networks, collective action and institutional change